What is weeding?

 The best time to weed is when the soil is moist and the weeds are very small, mere seedlings.
 If you make weeding part of your daily stroll through the garden, you can spot and remove them as you monitor for pests and harvest crops.

 The best tool for weeding is your hand.
-There are situations, however, where something more is called for.
+There are situations in weeding, however, where something more is called for.
 If you have many small seedlings, a hoe (either long- or short-handled, like a Ken-ho weeder) can cut them all off at soil level with a few swipes.
 If you discover a tap-rooted weed that's attained some size, a Hori-hori knife will help you prize it out of the earth.

 How do I get rid of weeds?